Clem-Tee/CodeAlpha_Data_Analytics/visualization-air-quality/README.md

 -   **Jupyter Notebook**: As the interactive development environment.

 ## 📂 Project Structure
+visualization-air-quality/
-<pre> <code> visualization-air-quality/ ├── myenv/ # Virtual environment directory (ignored by git) ├── notebooks/ │ └── visualization.ipynb # The main Jupyter Notebook with all analysis and plots ├── .gitignore ├── README.md └── requirements.txt </code> </pre>
+├── myenv/ # Virtual environment directory (ignored by git) ├── notebooks/
+│ └── visualization.ipynb # The main Jupyter Notebook with all analysis and plots
+├── .gitignore
+├── README.md
+└── requirements.txt

 ## 🚀 How to Use